erythronelumbo/notes/virtual_machine.md

 - Arithmetic operations with an immediate operand (?)
   - With a *prefix* byte before the opcode
-- Extra arithmetic and bitwise operations (like modular multiplication, modular inverse, modular exponentiation, popcount, counting trailing/leading zeros, absolute value and sign)
+- Extra arithmetic and bitwise operations (like modular multiplication, modular inverse, modular exponentiation, GCD and LCM)
   - `ctz` (count trailing zeros) can be used for binary GCD, for example
   - Indicated with a *prefix* opcode (for example: `ifun-w[abs]`)
 - Interaction (I/O) with *external devices*: